 2. Pimples Can Form Overnight

 While this may seem the case when you wake up with a blemish that wasn’t there the night before, the fact is that a pimple can take anywhere from one to two weeks to develop, before it even reaches the skin’s surface!
 That’s why a consistent but not overzealous cleansing routine is so important, as it helps prevent blemishes from having the chance to form in the first place.

 There’s actually a kernel of truth to this, in that UV radiation dries out your skin, which can effectively “dry out” blemishes.
 This may cause a chain reaction, however, in that your skin will likely produce more sebum (oil) to compensate for dehydration, thus contributing to one of the conditions that cause acne to form.

 Better to stay off this roller coaster by wearing a high SPF, broad spectrum sunscreen every day and keeping excessive sun exposure to a minimum.

 Not only will you decrease the chance of triggering the development of more acne, but you’ll also protect your skin from the damage that can show up as skin cancer and wrinkles down the road.

 4. Sweating Causes Acne

 The good news is that sweating in and of itself doesn’t cause acne; sweat glands are completely separate from the sebaceous glands that produce sebum, and the act of sweating doesn’t trigger excess sebum production.

-What can cause acne is the bacteria-rich conditions of your skin post-workout because it's usually covered by snug, occlusive clothing, like the popular yoga leggings, bike shorts and even headbands that many of us wear while exercising.
+What can cause acne is the bacteria-rich conditions of your skin post-workout because it's usually covered by snug, occlusive clothing, like leggings, bike shorts, and even headbands.

 5. All the Delicious Things in Life Cause Acne